gyroneuron/CalcPro/README.md

 **Instructions to run the App:**
-I: Download the project as zip file onto your machine.
+1. Download the project as zip file onto your machine.
-II: Create a new Folder named 'CalcPro' and unzip the the files.
+2. Create a new Folder named 'CalcPro' and unzip the the files.
-III: Open the folder in VS-Code
+3. Open the folder in VS-Code
-IV: Download the Expo App on your Android/IOS device and login with your Accound.
+4. Download the Expo App on your Android/IOS device and login with your Accound.

 **To use Expo, you need to have the following tools installed on your machine:**